U.S. News Rankings

 Campus Info & Services

 College of Our Lady of the Elms offers a number of student services including nonremedial tutoring.
-College of Our Lady of the Elms also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
+College of Our Lady of the Elms also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at College of Our Lady of the Elms, 20 percent have cars on campus.
 Alcohol is permitted for students of legal age at College of Our Lady of the Elms.

 |Students who have cars on campus||20%|